GlobalDataverseCommunityConsortium/weblate-docker/README.md

 4. For more detailed instructions visit https://docs.weblate.org/en/latest/admin/deployments.html#docker

+## Volumes

+        ./weblate-data for application data
+        ./postgres-data for database
+        ./redis-data for cache

 ## Rebuilding the weblate docker image

 The `docker-compose` files can be found in https://github.com/WeblateOrg/docker-compose.